Mause/tumblr_conn/README.md

 Simple Tumblr Blog Connection Analyzer
 ======================================

+## Please note, this is currently not functional.
+Lots of changes and having to re-implement some stuff from;
+ * Google App Engine -> Heroku
+ * Python 2.7 -> Python 3.3
+ * webapp -> tornado

 Current implementation follows reblog trails from current user back to source.
 Hopefully, I will get the `reblog_path_sink` function in `test_sink.py` working sometime in the future.